VenturianTome/VenturianTome/src/5.Characters/Jimmy_Casket.md

   - Casket says his secret is that his name is Gregory \[13:54 - *Murder 11: Olaf*]

 - [**The Housekeeper**](5.Characters/Housekeeper.md)
-  - He believes that he was locked into the dimension with the Housekeeper as the Housekeeper’s punishment \[14:25 - *Johnny Ghost vs Zombies*]
+  - He believes that he was locked into the dimension with the Housekeeper as the Housekeeper’s punishment during the [Puppet Arc](4.World/Puppet_Arc.md) \[14:25 - *Johnny Ghost vs Zombies*]

 - [**Johnny Ghost**](5.Characters/Johnny_Ghost.md)
   - Ghost refers to him as a "demon," denying any relation to him
    - He says that it's just entities trying to use his memories against him \[17:50 - *Haunted By Cardboard Friend*]
-- Ghost uses him to get answers \(“There’s only one way I know how to get answers”) \[17:54 - *Kidnapped By BananaCorp*]
+- Ghost uses him to get answers \[17:54 - *Kidnapped By BananaCorp*]
+  > “There’s only one way I know how to get answers”
-   - He doesn’t react to getting shot due to high health \(“Shoot me!
-See what happens!”) \[18:00 - *Kidnapped By BananaCorp*]
+   - He doesn’t react to getting shot due to high health \[18:00 - *Kidnapped By BananaCorp*]
+   > “Shoot me!
+See what happens!”

 - [**Johnny Toast**](5.Characters/Johnny_Toast.md)
   - Toast is what quells Ghost’s episodes and keeps him grounded \[1:24 / 15:31 - *Johnny Ghost vs Zombies*]